airbytehq/airbyte/airbyte-ci/connectors/connectors_qa/README.md

 ## Changelog

+### 1.0.2
+Fix access to connector types: it should be accessed from the `Connector.connector_type` attribute.

 ### 1.0.1
 * Add `applies_to_connector_types` attribute to `Check` class to specify the connector types that the check applies to.
 * Make `CheckPublishToPyPiIsEnabled` run on source connectors only.